singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 Puzzle will start off with a list of the pieces.
 When we solve the puzzle, we'll fill in an NxN solution matrix of pieces.

 Piece will have a hash table that maps from an orientation to the appropriate edge.
 Note that we might rotate the piece at some point, so the hash table could change.
-The orientation of the edges will be arbi­ trarily assigned at first.
+The orientation of the edges will be arbitrarily assigned at first.

 Edge will have just its shape and a pointer back to its parent piece.
 It will not keep  its orientation.